Arc5en/leaflet-challenge/README.md

 # leaflet-challenge

 Special thanks to TA Drew for providing guidance through his speedruns.
+Special thanks as well to Kourt for advice to refine the legend.

 # Leaflet-Part-1